SOwOphie/wsedit/README.md

 2. Make sure you have `ncurses` with unicode support installed.
 This should be default on most popular distributions.
 3.  *Optional*, Linux only: Install either `xclip` or `xsel` with your package manager.
-If this step is skipped, `wsedit` will use an internal buffer instead of the system facilities for copy/paste functionality.
+If this step is skipped, `wsedit` will use a file buffer instead of the system facilities for copy/paste functionality.
 4. Grab the latest stable release of `wsedit` from the `Releases` tab on GitHub.
 5. Extract the archive and point your shell towards its contents.